Lovegiver/ReactivePipeline/src/README.md.md

 The existing default `Optimizer`'s logic is very basic and may be hugely improved and optimized (it is part of my To-Do list).

  1. First it looks for all ending (final, terminal) Tasks
- 2. Then, it groups int a same WorkGroup all the Task involved into the realization of the same final Task
+ 2. Then, it groups into a same WorkGroup all the Task involved into the realization of the same final Task